HD 34445 b

 HD 34445 b is an extrasolar planet which orbits the G-type star HD 34445, located approximately 150.5 light years away in the constellation Orion.
 This planet was discovered in 2004 and finally confirmed in 2009.
-This planet has a minimum mass two-thirds that of Jupiter and orbits about 2 AU from the parent star.
-However this planet orbits in a very eccentric path.
-The planet's distance from the star ranges from 0.86 to 3.16 AU however it spends its full orbit within the star's habitable zone.
+This planet has a minimum mass two-thirds that of Jupiter and orbits in a roughly circular orbit about 2 AU from the parent star, within the habitable zone.